-A Manhattan based law firm specializing in complex litigation since 2003, Meringolo Law has had the privilege of litigating over 120 cases in the federal courts nationwide, over 40 of which were high profile.
-Its proprietor, John Meringolo, has over 100 weeks of federal trial experience in the federal court in addition to authoring 12 appellate briefs for the federal Circuit Courts of Appeals.
-Notably, on July 26, 2016, the Third Circuit Court of Appeals reversed the sentence in United States v.
-Calabretta, holding that the Career Offender statute was unconstitutionally applied to the defendant.
+A Manhattan based law firm specializing in complex litigation since 2003, Meringolo Law has litigated over 125 cases in the federal courts nationwide, many of which were high profile.
+Its proprietor, John Meringolo has over 100 weeks of federal trial experience in the federal court system in addition to authoring 20 appellate briefs for the Circuit Courts of Appeals.
+Notably, the Third Circuit Court of Appeals reversed the sentence in United States v.
+Calabretta, holding that the Career Offender statute was unconstitutionally applied to the Mr. Calabretta.

 Presently, the firm represents Deputy Inspector James Grant of the New York Police Department.
 Grant is the first member of the NYPD to be charged with Honest Services fraud.
 On June 20, 2016, John Meringolo was quoted in the New York Times, describing Inspector Grant as “…an exceptional police officer for his entire career.
 “Also, on July 8, 2016, in the New York Post Meringolo further stated, “Allegations that Mr. Grant violated the police code of conduct do not support a conviction of a federal crime.”

 In June of 2017, the New York Post reported that Joseph Merlino, former Philadelphia Mob Boss and co-defendant in the Parrello case, retained Meringolo.
 It was speculated that Merlino hired Meringolo, who has represented former Gambino boss John “Junior” Gotti and acting capo Greg DePalma, because he plans to take his case to trial despite a plea offer that could have left him with less than two years’ prison time.